IFDAPAC is the voice of foodservice distributors in the political process and is an important part of IFDA's government relations effort.

 Can I raise money at my company for IFDAPAC?

 IFDAPAC encourages companies to hold their own in-house fundraisers with their senior staff.
-Such fundraisers must be optional for employees, and employees cannot be reimbursed or otherwise compensated for IFDAPAC contributions.
+Such fundraisers must be optional for employees, contributions must be voluntary, and employees cannot be reimbursed or otherwise compensated for IFDAPAC contributions.